What is a Hybrid/Online course?

 - Visit your instructor's web page for information about the course requirements and materials and pertinent information about how to access the course.

 - Know how to logon to Blackboard.
-Please note: you will be able to login to Blackboard no later than the day after you register, but your course will not be available to you until four (4) days prior to the start date of your course.
+Please note: you will be able to login to Blackboard no later than the day after you register, but your course will not be available to you until four days before the start date of your course.

 - Purchase your textbook.